 Is the related session feature searching and relating to both subsessions (presentation level) AND parent sessions?

-Yes, regardless if you are viewing a parent session or a subsession, related sessions shown are based on data from all agenda items, including sessions and sub-sessions (presentations).
-It shows the highest match if related sessions exist, regardless if it's a parent or sub-session.
+Yes, regardless if you are viewing a parent session or a subsession, the related sessions listed are based on data from all agenda items, including sessions and sub-sessions (presentations).
+It displays the highest match if related sessions exist, regardless if it's a parent or sub-session.

 What if my sessions do not have descriptions in them?
 For example, my subsessions only include a title and an abstract?